AutomatedProcessImprovement/Simod/README.md

 Once all the parameters are settled It is time to start the execution and wait for the results.

+***Note: Following changes made in March 2020, there may be some issues when running Simod with the graphical interface from the Jupyter notebook.
+You can run the tool in a more versatile way by running the simod_console.py file using an IDE like Spyder.
+In this file, you can define all the hyperparameters for manual tuning (single execution) or you can use the hyper-optimizer.
+In future updates, I hope to release a new version with a fixed graphical interface.***

 ## Authors

 * **Manuel Camargo**